tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Allowing the server to force the client to demonstrate reachability at their apparent network address (thus providing a measure of DoS protection).
-This is primarily useful for non-connection-oriented transports.
+This is primarily useful for non-connection-oriented transports (see {{?RFC6347}} for an example of this).

-- Allowing the to offload state to the client, thus allowing it to send a HelloRetryRequest without storing any state.
+- Allowing the server to offload state to the client, thus allowing it to send a HelloRetryRequest without storing any state.

 The client MUST provide a Cookie extension in every ClientHello it sends.
-If no cookies are available, the extension MUST be empty (i.e., contain no cookies).
-The client MAY cache cookies from previous connections and use them with a future connection.
-If the client does not send a Cookie extension, the server MUST close the connection with a fatal "missing_extension" alert (see {{mti-extensions}}).
-If possible, clients SHOULD bucket cookies by their local IP address and only send the most recent cookie delivered to that IP address.
-Clients which are not able to do so SHOULD send only the most recent cookie.
+If no cookies are available, the extension MUST be empty (i.e., contain an empty-length cookie, allowing the server to send a Cookie in the HelloRetryRequest.
+A server MAY supply a Cookie in the EncryptedExtensions block to allow the client to use it for future connections.

-A server which wants to implant a cookie on the client responds with a non-empty Cookie extension.
-The lifetime_hint indicates the lifetime in seconds as a 32-bit unsigned integer in network byte order from the time the cookie was issued.
-A value of 0 indicates that the cookie SHALL only be used for this connection.

-Note: Because Cookies are transmitted in the clear, if a single cookie is used over multiple connections, it can be used by passive observers to link multiple connections.
+Note: Because Cookies are transmitted in the clear, clients MUST NOT use the same cookie for multiple connections.

 ####  Signature Algorithms